RC-GitHub/SimpleWebpageDesigner/README.md

 1. **Download the Application**: Click the link below to download the application:
    - [Download Application](https://github.com/RC-GitHub/SimpleWebpageDesigner/releases)

-2. **Run the Application**: Locate the downloaded `SWD.application` file and double-click it to start the installation.
+2. **Run the Application**: Locate the `SWD.application` file and double-click it to start the installation.
+Once the application is installed it should open instantly.

 3. **Handling Errors**: If you encounter an error while trying to run the application, you may need to unblock the file.
 To do this, follow these steps: